BC-PA--Pennsylvania Primary Election Testing, Advisory, PA

 Races and candidates are considered final.

-Statewide and race-specific precinct totals in early tests are considered preliminary.
+Statewide and race-specific precinct totals are considered final.

 Winners: AP will move a list of unofficial winners at the end of tabulation and during each test, except on the final day of testing.
 A list of winners, PA-Winners will move to premium services at ftp://electionsonline.ap.org/PA/anpa/.